rvalitov/widgetkit-grid-stack-ex/README.md

 The new features that the Grid Stack Ex has and that are not available in the original Grid Stack widget:

 * **Lightbox mode** - a new set of options added that provide support for Lightbox, [read more](https://github.com/rvalitov/widgetkit-grid-stack-ex/wiki/Lightbox-mode).
+* **Update notifications** - you will be notified if new versions of the widget are available.

 # Supported platforms
 * The initial code is based on Widgetkit 2.8.0, and was updated if necessary.
 However it should work with any Widgetkit 2.4.x and later (recommended 2.5.0+).
 Tested on Widgetkit 2.8.x and 2.9.x, too.